khakhalin/notes/keywords/spark.md

 * `.histogram(n_bins)` - apparently builds a historgram (🔥 should it be run on a column?)
 * Define a function on a pandas_df that runs aggregation methods on columns (`.mean()`, `.sum()` etc.), then apply this function using `applyInPandas`.
 Because Spark df is grouped, once it pretends to be pandas-like, these aggregation functons will work.

-# SQL interface
+# SQL query interface

-Instead of using ORM-style methods, one can also use [[sql]] on Spark DFs!
+Instead of relying on ORM-style methods, one can also use [[sql]] queries on Spark DFs:
 ```python
 df.createOrReplaceTempView('mytable') # This creates a view / interface
 spark.sql("SELECT count(*) from mytable") # You get a df!